Juniper/nita-webapp/README.md

 To change the credentials of a running instance reset the relevant enviromental variables and then reload all both webapp and jenkins deployments.

-## Set Jenkins URL
+## Using and external Jenkins server

-By default the Webapp assumes a local installation.
-If this is not the case and you have Nita running on a remote machine you can configure the Webapp to properly riderect the user to the Jenkins UI.
+By default the Webapp assumes a local installation of nita-jenkins container using the hostname "jenkins".
+If this is not the case and you have a separate Jenkins server running on a remote machine you can configure the Webapp to properly redirect the user to the Jenkins UI.

 You only need to set the environment variable ``JENKINS_URL`` with the address of the remote machine and the variable ``JENKINS_PORT`` with the port that Jenkins is listening on.